CaliOpen/caliopen.github.io/_posts/rfc/2016-04-18-errors-schema.md

 #### Property

-In a modifying request (POST, PUT or PATCH), an Error MAY have a `property` that represents an invalid resource property.
+In a modifying request (POST, PUT or PATCH), the HTTP status code SHOULD be 400.
+An Error MAY have a `property` that represents an invalid resource property.

 A property MIGHT be a sub-property.
 In that case its path should be represented separated by dots `.`.